matthewhall78/hello-world/resume.md

 		- Stories have automated tests written (Test Driven Development and Functional Testing)
 		- Code changes link to user stories
 		- Definition of done and acceptance criteria are written and understood by the Product Owner
+		- Challenge the team to deliver high quality working software to users each week
 - Agile training and Lego4Scrum  (2016 to present)
 	* Facilitated 23 Lego4Scrum workshops (reaching over 350 individuals)
 	* Collaborated with the BC Developer's Exchange in the development of training curriculum for new agile teams
 	* Created an orientation package to assist new agile teams https://github.com/bcgov/agile-sdlc/wiki